satomic/copilot-usage-advanced-dashboard/README.md

 representing Copilot usage in multi organizations & teams from different dimensions.
 The features are summarized as follows:
 - Data is persisted in Elasticsearch and visualized in Grafana, **not just the past 28 days**.
 So you can freely choose the time period you want to visualize, such as the past year or a specific month.
+- You can freely adjust the style and theme of the chart, everything is a mature feature of Grafana.
 - All stored data includes Organization and Team fields, which is convenient for data filtering through variable filters.
 - Generate a unique hash key for each piece of data, and update the stored data every time the latest data is obtained.
 - Visualizations in Grafana dashboards can be adjusted or deleted according to actual needs.